Marcus Brimage

 Marcus Clyde Brimage (born April 6, 1985) is a retired American mixed martial artist who competed in the Featherweight division.
 A professional competitor since 2007, he has formerly competed for the UFC and was a competitor on The Ultimate Fighter: Team Bisping vs. Team Miller.
 He is perhaps best known for his fight against Conor McGregor, who was making his UFC debut.

 Background

 Brimage interest in martial arts began after seeing an episode of Dragon Ball Z, and watching a highlight reel of Quinton Jackson during high school.
 Brimage played football throughout his youth into high school, first at John Carroll Catholic High and then at Pinson Valley High School.
-After graduating, and playing football was over, Brimage attended Wallace State Community College before graduating from Faulkner University with a bachelor's in criminal justice.
+After graduating high school, Brimage attended Wallace State Community College before graduating from Faulkner University with a bachelor's in criminal justice.

 Mixed martial arts career

 Early career

 Brimage continued to work out, but was still looking to keep his competitive spirit alive.
 Brimage began training at a local Muay Thai gym by recommendation from one of his staff sergeants in the military.
 There Brimage met Chris Connelly, with whom he later opened up a gym, Spartan Fitness, in 2006.
 Shortly after Brimage began fighting as an amateur, collecting a 10–0 record before turning professional in 2007.